react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/getting-started.md

 ```sh
 yarn add react-native-reanimated react-native-gesture-handler react-native-screens react-native-safe-area-context
 ```

+> Note: You might get warnings related to peer dependencies after installation.
+They are usually caused my incorrect version ranges specified in some packages.
+You can safely ignore most warnings as long as your app builds.

 Next, we need to link these libraries.
 The steps depends on your React Native version: